RasaHQ/rasa/docs/state.rst

     {u'cuisine': <TextSlot(cuisine: Mexican)>}

-The full set of events is documented here: :ref:`events`
+The full set of events is documented in the :doc:`Events API documentation <api/events>`.

 Persisting Trackers: